rome-protocol/rome-hermes/README.md

 );
 let signature: UserSignature = sender.sign(&transaction.signing_digest());

 // 7.
-Serialize transaction and signatures then send then to the RPC let resp = jrpc
+Serialize transaction and signatures, then send then to the RPC let resp = jrpc
     .http()
     .execute_transaction_block(